 No Colonial ancestors?
 You’re still not off the hook: The Julian problem can affect your international family tree well into the 20th century.
 Russia didn’t convert completely from Julian time until 1918; Romania and Yugoslavia switched in 1919.
 Greece stayed on the Julian calendar until 1923.
 In these late-adopting countries, fairly recent marriage certificates, immigration documents and even postmarks may be dated almost two weeks behind calendars used elsewhere at the time.
 Your German kin could’ve left Berlin Sept.
 7, 1909, yet reached Moscow Sept.
 6.

-To fix these date problems, first identify when the country in question switched calendars using the list of nations and adoption dates in our article.
-Then, consult a “New Style” Julian Converter like Rosetta Calendar or PDC Live.
+To fix these date problems, first identify when the country in question switched calendars using this list of nations and adoption dates.
+Then, consult a “New Style” Julian Converter like Rosetta Calendar or Converting Between Julian and Gregorian Calendar in One Step from Stephen Morse.
 Just type in your Julian date and the tool will reckon it against our modern calendar.

 Britain’s adoption of the Gregorian calendar in 1752 could require some revolutionary calendar work for your Colonial ancestry.
 Some examples of problems you might encounter:

 - American dates before Sept.
 2, 1752, are Julian dates.
 That makes them 11 days behind the rest of Europe at that time — and the calendar we use today.
 (Pope Gregory’s calendar subtracted only 10 days, but the Colonies adopted it so late, they had even more catching up to do.)
 For example, we celebrate Washington’s birthday Feb.
 22, but he was actually born Feb.
 11.